KerbalColonies/KerbalColoniesCore/GameData/KerbalColonies/KCChangelog.md

 - Added the missing license file to release

 # v1.0.1
-- Seperated the facility configs into their own mod to allow easier replacement in the future
+- Seperated the facility configs into their own [mod](https://spacedock.info/mod/3899/KerbalColonies-ExtraplanetaryLaunchpadsConfig) (also on ckan) to allow easier replacement in the future
 - Added options to rename facilities and colonies

 # v1.0.0